rehierl/node-tree-outliner/3-0-0-associations.md

 <!-- ======================================================================= -->
 ## The root node

-Because a section can not exist without a presequent sectioning node, the root node, with which each process has to start, can not be associated with any predeclared section.
-That is because there is no sectioning node that is presequent to the root.
+Because a section can not exist without a presequent sectioning node, the root node, with which an algorithm has to begin, can not be associated with any predeclared section.
+That is, because there is no sectioning node that is presequent to the root.

-The universal section (u):
+*The universal section (u)*

 However, the root node can be thought of as being embedded into some universal section `u`.
 This special section can be understood to represent a theoretical section that contains any tree of nodes.

+As such, that universal section must be seen to be declared by some virtual sectioning node that is presequent to any possible node.
+As such, the universal section never ends.

-With that in mind, any node of a node tree always belongs to one or multiple sections.
-Consequently, there is no node that does not belong to any section.
+Consequently, any node of a tree therefore belongs to at least the universal section.
+Put differently, there is no node that does not belong to any section at all.

-The root is itself a sectioning node:
+*The root node is a sectioning node*

-Without any further clarification, and assumed that a given root does itself not (strictly or loosely) contain any other sectioning node, all the nodes in the root's subtree would only belong to the universal section.
-That is, there would be no section which represents their relationship with the other nodes of the root's subtree (i.e. location inside of the very same subtree).
+Without any further clarification, and assumed that a given root does itself not (strictly or loosely) contain any other sectioning node, all the nodes in the root's subtree would therefore only belong to the universal section.
+Because of that, it would in theory not be possible to locate the root's inner nodes inside of said universal section.

-In order to establish that kind of relationship, the root itself must to declare its own section.
-Consequently, the root node is always considered to be a sectioning node.
+Consequently, the root node must always be seen to declare its own section.
+As such, the root must itself be understood to represent a sectioning node.